richardboehme/ruboconf/README.md

 ## Contributing

 As stated above, I do not plan to accept Pull Requests.
-The only exception to this would be discussions about rubocop updates and objectively better configurations.
+The only exception to this would be discussions about RuboCop updates and objectively better configurations.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.